DISTINCTDISTINCTDISTINCTWhat is DISTINCT?

 <output truncated to 10 rows for viewability>

-If we are interested in how many distinct (unique) birth years, we can de-dup using DISTINCT
+If we are interested in how many distinct (unique) birth years, we can de-dup using DISTINCT:

 SELECT DISTINCT